Friday, February 14, 2025

 When sisters Kayla and Braylee stumble upon a mysterious book in their grandmother’s attic, they have no idea it will change their lives forever.
 The ancient tome, The Book of Pervium, is no ordinary relic—it’s a gateway to a world they’ve only read about in bedtime stories.

-With one accidental turn of a page, the sisters find themselves whisked away to Revery, an enchanting and fascinating land where fairies fly, pixies play, and leprechauns want to enslave them.
-Regardless of the upheaval their sudden arrival brings, Kayla and Braylee must overcome obstacles that should only exist in your wildest imagination—or risk being stuck in Revery forever.
+With one accidental turn of a page, the sisters find themselves whisked away to Revery, an enchanted land where fairies fly, pixies play, and leprechauns want to enslave them.
+Regardless of the upheaval their sudden arrival brings, the sisters must trek through mystical lands and overcome outlandish obstacles—or risk being stuck in Revery forever.

-Embark on a spellbinding journey in REVERY, where Kayla and Braylee, along with a host of surprising allies, navigate a world teeming with magic, mythical creatures, and unforeseen twists at every turn.
+Transport yourself into REVERY and embark on a spellbinding journey through a world teeming with magic, mythical creatures, and unforeseen twists at every turn.

 Sunday, October 1, 2023